alphagov/pay-tech-docs/source/documentation/14-security.md

 ## Securing user information

 GOV.UK Pay doesn’t store full card numbers or CVV data for security reasons.
-This means you won’t be able to search for transactions using card numbers.
+This means you will not be able to search for transactions using card numbers.
 You’ll only be able to look up certain transactions using the:

  - payment ID
  - reference metadata put into the system when creating the payment ID